openecloud/openecloud/Readme.md

 ### magneticField

 Currently only provides a method to calculate an arbitrary magnetic field.
-There was no other suitable module to include this.

 ### constants

-Module to store and provide global constants.
+Module to store and provide global constants like the speed of light.

 ### plot